Standing up for a harmonic mind and world outside.

 Alex Ruis assumes a subtle influence of the underlying symbolism on the minds of listeners.
 He experiences equality and freedom when listening to free contrapuntal music.
-Dictation in imitative music.
+Dictation and subordination through copying behavior in imitative music.
 Followership, sometimes suppression in homophonic music.
-Probably he is not the only one.
+Even in no-obligation styles.

 To be clear, he does not consider otherwise composed music to be wrong.
+But that music describes a reality less desired by him.
 His music is meant to be complementary, enriching.
 Offering a non-prescriptive opening to another world.
 Nor is the method of composition a matter of principle, rather a different-than-usual approach.

 Still, lower and especially middle voices in music often are made less important by composers.
 The middle tunes usually are not less important than the upper or lower tune.
 Their importance may be different than that of the other tunes, but they create the music together.
 Which is the core concept of syntunes.
 In the minds of many people similar values stand.